gristlabs/grist-help/help/en/docs/functions.md

 <code>UserTable.__lookupRecords__(Field_In_Lookup_Table=value, ...)</code>
 <a class="headerlink" href="#lookuprecords" title="Permanent link">#</a>
 </summary>
 Returns a [RecordSet](#recordset) matching the given field=value arguments.
 The value may be any expression, most commonly a field in the current row (e.g. `$SomeField`) or a constant (e.g. a quoted string like `"Some Value"`) (examples below).

-If `sort_by=field` is given, sort the results by that field.
+You may set the optional `sort_by` parameter to the column ID by which to sort multiple matching results, to determine which of them is returned.
+You can prefix the column ID with "-" to reverse the order.

 For example:
 ```
 People.lookupRecords(Email=$Work_Email)
 People.lookupRecords(First_Name="George", Last_Name="Washington")
 People.lookupRecords(Last_Name="Johnson", sort_by="First_Name")
+Orders.lookupRecords(Customer=$id, sort_by="-OrderDate")
 ```

 See [RecordSet](#recordset) for useful properties offered by the returned object.